 Selected candidates will be contacted to schedule a background investigation, conducted by MPD, which may take up to three (3) months to complete.
 Selections to move forward in the process will be made upon the completion and review of the background investigation results.

-Oral exams are tentatively scheduled for May 23-24, 2017.
-Selected candidates will be notified by email and must self-schedule.
+Selected candidates will be notified by email and must self-schedule for the oral exam.